 • Slightly bulkier profile may not fit under all desks

-• App-dependent features require a smartphone nearby
+• App-dependent features require a nearby smartphone

 • Less brand recognition than DeskCycle or Cubii